eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/raia.png" | prepend:site.baseurl }}">
-    <p><b>Raia Hadsell</b> is a research scientist on the Deep Learning team at DeepMind.
-She completed her PhD with Yann LeCun, at NYU, focused on machine learning using Siamese neural nets and on deep learning for mobile robots in the wild.
-Her thesis, 'Learning Long-range vision for offroad robots', was awarded the Outstanding Dissertation award in 2009. &nbsp;
+    <p><b>Raia Hadsell</b>, a senior research scientist at DeepMind, has worked on deep learning and robotics problems for over 10 years.
+After completing a PhD with Yann LeCun at NYU, her research continued at Carnegie Mellon's Robotics Institute and SRI International, and in early 2014 she joined DeepMind in London to study artificial general intelligence.
+Her current research focuses on the challenge of continual learning for AI agents and robotic systems. &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="http://raiahadsell.com/index.html">Webpage</a>]</span></p>
   </div>
 </div><br>